Sonic Blast into the Past!

 The Ooze

-In the Japanese version of Sonic Mega Collection and the PS2/Xbox version of Mega Collecton Plus), there are two additional games.
+In the Japanese version of Sonic Mega Collection and the PS2/Xbox version of Mega Collection Plus), there are two additional games.
 The strangest part of the collection is The Ooze, where you control a toxic puddle as you squeeze through gaps and try to maintain your size.
-Even stranger is that the only time this was ever officially released again was on the Mega Drive Mini 2, having being omitted from most compilations.
+Even stranger is that the only time this was ever officially released again was on the Mega Drive Mini 2, having been omitted from most compilations.

 Comix Zone